Vilhard/AlumniNetworkBackend/README.md

 **Now everything is setup correctly to be able to the API to it's full function.**
 ### PS
-Incase of error happening because of keyvaul configuration, then navigate to Program.cs and remove following code.
+In case of error happening because of keyvault configuration, then navigate to Program.cs and remove following code.

 ```json
 .ConfigureAppConfiguration((context, builder) =>